GPS signals: Common characteristics

 The GPS satellites (called space vehicles in the GPS interface specification documents) transmit simultaneously several ranging codes and navigation data using binary phase-shift keying (BPSK).

-Only a limited number of central frequencies are used; satellites using the same frequency are distinguished by using different ranging codes; in other words, GPS uses code-division multiple access.
-The ranging codes are also called chipping codes (in reference to CDMA/DSSS), pseudorandom noise and pseudorandom binary sequences (in reference to the fact that it is predictable, but statistically it resembles noise).
+Only a limited number of central frequencies are used.
+Satellites using the same frequency are distinguished by using different ranging codes.
+In other words, GPS uses code-division multiple access.
+The ranging codes are also called chipping codes (in reference to CDMA/DSSS), pseudorandom noise (PRN) and pseudorandom binary sequences (in reference to the fact that the sequences are predictable yet that they statistically resemble noise).

 Some satellites transmit several BPSK streams at the same frequency in quadrature, in a form of quadrature amplitude modulation.
-However, unlike typical QAM systems where a single bit stream is split in two half-symbol-rate bit streams to improve spectral efficiency, in GPS signals the in-phase and quadrature components are modulated by separate (but functionally related) bit streams.
+However, unlike typical QAM systems where a single bit stream is split into two, half-symbol-rate bit streams to improve spectral efficiency, the in-phase and quadrature components of GPS signals are modulated by separate (but functionally related) bit streams.

 Satellites are uniquely identified by a serial number called space vehicle number (SVN) which does not change during its lifetime.
 In addition, all operating satellites are numbered with a space vehicle identifier (SV ID) and pseudorandom noise number (PRN number) which uniquely identifies the ranging codes that a satellite uses.
 There is a fixed one-to-one correspondence between SV identifiers and PRN numbers described in the interface specification.
-Unlike SVNs, the SV ID/PRN number of a satellite may be changed (also changing the ranging codes it uses).
-At any point in time, any SV ID/PRN number is in use by at most a single satellite.
-A single SV ID/PRN number may have been used by several satellites at different points in time and a single satellite may have used different SV ID/PRN numbers at different points in time.
-The current SVNs and PRN numbers for the GPS constellation may be found at NAVCEN.
+Unlike SVNs, the SV ID/PRN number of a satellite may be changed (resulting in a change to the ranging codes it uses).
+That is, no two active satellites can share any one active SV ID/PRN number.
+The current SVNs and PRN numbers for the GPS constellation are published at NAVCEN.